 3. A great book to accompany this activity is called “Follow the Money” by Loreen Leedy.
-The book takes the reader on a ride from the mint to the bank to customer to the grocery store.
+The book takes the reader on a ride from the mint to the bank to the customer to the grocery store.
 You get the point.
-The ride, unfortunately I found, is taken from the perspective of the coin itself, which I found a bit silly but have fun with it.
+The ride, unfortunately, I found, is taken from the perspective of the coin itself, which I found a bit silly but have fun with it.
 A very resourceful book and to the point with this activity.

 Remember to have fun and to wash hands after handling all those coins!